Ran 350 consecutive miles.

 It’s tempting to call Dean a "superhuman", "genetic freak", or "anomaly".
 That temptation arises whenever someone accomplishes the seemingly impossible.
 Why?
 Because it’s gives all of us who didn't do it an excuse for why we can't.

-It's easy to credit someone's accomplishments to uncontrollable factors like "natural talent."
-Doing so implies that anyone could do the same if they were given the same genetic gifts.
+It's easy to credit someone's accomplishments to uncontrollable factors like "natural talent".
+Because if that's true it means that anyone could do the same if they had also won the genetic lottery.
 It's much harder to credit someone's accomplishments to controllable factors like commitment, hard work, and mental toughness.
 Doing this means that you have to admit that anyone could do the same if they had the will to do so.
 A more difficult conclusion to face.